AriartWt/bee-color-framework/README.en.md

 Why ?
 Because those libraries seems essentials to me, and beacause it's far beyond what I can ever do myself :
-   - HTMLPurifier, a good protection against XSS.
+   - **HTMLPurifier**, a good protection against XSS.
-   - PHPMailer, which I shouldn't have to introduce, to easily send mails.
+   - **PHPMailer**, which I shouldn't have to introduce, to easily send mails.
-   - Dice, the only one dependency injection container which is efficient and not over-complicated.
+   - **Dice**, the only one dependency injection container which is efficient and not over-complicated.
    (To be as convinced as I am, please take the time to read [this](https://github.com/Level-2/Dice#performance) about performances and it's well written documentation)